Skip to content

 Indexed regions

-Compressed VCF/BCF region reads require a .tbi or .csi index. genoio rejects unindexed compressed region reads instead of silently scanning the whole file.
+Compressed text VCF region reads require a .tbi or .csi index. genoio rejects unindexed compressed text VCF region reads instead of silently scanning the whole file.

 BGEN dosage reads use a same-path bgenix SQLite index when one exists.
 For cohort.bgen, the expected path is cohort.bgen.bgi.
 Without that index, BGEN falls back to a sequential scan.